 He has vast amount of travel, leisure and transport experience having held Director roles at Thomas Cook, Flying Colours Leisure Group and Club 18-30 Holidays, as well as previously sitting on boards for Confederation of Passenger Transport (CPT), ABTA and Federation of Tour Operators (FTO).

-Led by our Chief Executive, James Berresford, our three key directorates, Marketing, Enterprise and Strategy & Development, work together to carry out our Purpose and Corporate Priorities.
+Led by our Chief Executive, James Berresford, our three key directorates, Marketing, Enterprise and Strategy & Development, work together to carry out our purpose and Business Plan.
 For contact details of our office, staff and departments visit the Contact Us section.

 James Berresford has overall responsibility for VisitEngland activity.